mavaddat/postman-docs/src/pages/docs/insights/insights-troubleshoot.md

 ### I can’t update my Insights Project.

-You may come across the following error message when you attempt to update your collection.
+You may come across the following error message when you attempt to update your Insights Project.

 ```shell
 [ERROR] You cannot send traffic to the to the service with ID svc_01234AaBbCcDd.
 Ensure that your collection ID is correct and that you have edit permissions on the collection.
 If you do not have edit permissions, please contact the workspace administrator to add you as a collection editor.